 1. Nasal saline spray (or breastmilk) up each nostril, to clean and loosen any mucus

 2. Steady, safe suction with a battery powered aspirator, like the Snotty Boss Aspirator .

-3. Humidify and purify the air with an ultrasonic vaporiser, like the Aroma Snooze.
+3. Humidify and purify the air with an ultrasonic vaporiser, like HUSH.
 Plain tap water can be used from birth.
-Generally from 3 months of age, water and a few drops of 100% pure essential oils, like Winter Rescue Remedy, can be diffused.
+Generally from 3 months of age, water and a few drops of 100% pure essential oils, like Sniffle Season can be diffused.

 We hope this guide to snot and sniffles has helped you understand a unique aspect of your baby's well-being.
 We'd love you to share this link with another Mumma friend.

 Disclaimer: We are not doctors or healthcare professionals or aromatherapists.
 Our products are offered for sale with general use guidelines provided by the manufacturer.
 Should any sensitivity to our products occur, please discontinue use.
 Our products and advice are general only and not intended to diagnose, treat, and/or take the place of medical treatment prescribed by a doctor or medical professional.